Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Acknowledgements

 \section{Acknowledgements}

 RG is supported by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 101030918 (AutoMIND).
 MD is supported by the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
-RG, MD, JHM are members of the Machine Learning Cluster of Excellence, EXC number 2064/1–390727645.
-This work was supported the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
-We would like to thank Jan Boelts, Janne Lappalainen, and Auguste Schulz for feedback on the manuscript, and Julius Vetter for feedback and discussion on proper scoring rules, as well as Poornima Ramesh and Mackelab members for extensive discussions throughout the project.
+The authors are funded by the Machine Learning Cluster of Excellence, EXC number 2064/1–390727645.
+This work was supported by the Tübingen AI Center (Agile Research Funds), the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, and the German Research Foundation (DFG): SFB 1233, Robust Vision: Inference Principles and Neural Mechanisms, project number: 276693517.

+We would like to thank Jan Boelts, Janne Lappalainen, and Auguste Schulz for feedback on the manuscript, Julius Vetter for feedback and discussion on proper scoring rules, Poornima Ramesh and Mackelab members for extensive discussions throughout the project, as well as Francois-Xavier Briol for suggestions on sampling doubly-intractable posteriors, and the reviewers for their constructive comments on the readability of the manuscript and suggestions for additional analyses.

 {A\arabic{figure}} {A\arabic{section}}